-A group of researchers have discovered, that a drink containing ketones can help cyclists ride faster and further during a half-hue ride, as compared to traditional sports drinks which contain sugar(s).
+A group of researchers have discovered, that a drink containing ketones can help cyclists ride faster and further during a half-hour ride, as compared to traditional sports drinks which contain sugar(s).

 In most cases, energy for muscle cells comes from carbohydrates or fat, but when those fuels aren’t available and the body is in “starvation mode” the liver will break down fat stores into ketones to use as fuel.